ehvs/notes/docs/index.md

 hide:
   - toc
 ---
-## Welcome!
-This blog aims to be an eternal WIP 🚀
+## Hey!
+This aims to be an eternal work in progress 🚧

 ???+ tip